Scope of Red Teaming

-- Determine the objectives or desired results
+- Determine the objective or desired result

-- Communicate with government and private partners
+- Communicate with government or private partners

 - Develop the scenario

-- Identify and train the appropriate participants
+- Identify and train the appropriate participant

 - Conduct and evaluate the exercise

-- Prepare thorough documentation
+- Prepare documentation

 - Evaluate the performance